SchlenkR/FluX/README.md

 # Code Examples

 ## How to Execute the Samples
-* Clone or download the source
+* Clone or download the source.
-* Build it with Visual Studio or VS Code
+* Build it with Visual Studio or VS Code.
 * A "bin" folder under the repository root is created with all necessary binaries.
 Currently, there is no nuget package available yet.
-* Send the sample code to F# interactive by pressing Alt+Enter in Visual Studio.
+* The sample code below is a copy of the code in "./src/FLooping.Test/Demo.fsx"
+* Open that file and send it to F# Interactive by selecting the code and press Alt+Enter.

 ```fsharp
 #r @"./../../bin/FLooping.dll"